-Unscrew the extended nuts at the top of the NOx duct behind the control box and lift the NOx duct clear of the burners as illustrated.
+Unscrew the extended nuts at the top of the NOx duct behind the control box and lift the NOx duct clear of the burners as illustrated below.

-Undo the 4 wing nuts securing the burner front plate.
-Pull the front plate forwards, at the top, and lift it out - taking care not to damage the insulation.
+Undo the wing nuts securing the burner front plate.
+Pull the front plate forwards, at the top, and lift it out, taking care not to damage the insulation or the detection electrode.